-2. Identification of novel in vitro conditions to grow LSC
+2. Identification of novel in vitro conditions to grow LSCs

 UM729 lacks AhR suppressor activity, which indicates that at

 least 2 different pathways are involved.
 These 2 compounds define the best culture conditions for improved ex vivo culture of primary human AML cells.

 Unfortunately, approximately 30% of specimens respond poorly to these molecules, suggesting that a 3rd pathway is operational in securing LSC self-renewal divisions.
 This

 is why we continue to screen new molecules and investigate our best hits.